 }

-• tessedit_pageseg_mode changes how Tesseract segments the image into text blocks, which can improve recognition on different layouts.
+• Adjusting tessedit_pageseg_mode can optimize how Tesseract segments the image for various layouts.

 Best practices for OCR in Rust